 Being a caregiver responsible for a loved one can be challenging and stressful.
 Caregivers who are new in their role may be unaware of the resources available to them.
 Family Service of Lake County assists family caregivers of seniors and relatives raising minor children who need information and referrals for needed resources, respite (a break from caregiver responsibilities), gap-filling (the cost of handicapped rails, for example), assistance with legal issues, and caregiver support groups.

 For more information, contact Linda Magad, Caregiver Resource Center Case Manager, at 847-432-4981 x110 or firstname.lastname@example.org.

 Senior Advocate Services

 Our Senior Advocate, located at Dickinson Hall in Lake Forest, provides services to Lake Forest and Lake Bluff residents including short-term counseling, information and referrals, connections to health insurance and other benefits, and much more.
-The Senior Advocate facilitates a Home Alone Group, which is an opportunity for those living alone to share the triumphs and challenges of life, discuss daily events, and support fellow members.
+The Senior Advocate facilitates a On Your Own Group, which is an opportunity for those living alone to share the triumphs and challenges of life, discuss daily events, and support fellow members.
 The group provides an opportunity for members to develop positive relationships with others who also are living alone.